Unless otherwise noted, all library programs are free, thanks to the generous support of the Friends of the Library.

 Register for Summer Reading in person in the Children's Department.
 Keep track of the hours you read on your reading record and win prizes.
 When your reading record is completed, you will be entered into a grand prize drawing.
 This program is open to children from birth through sixth grade and runs through Aug.
 8. Questions?
 Call 330-688-3295 ext.
 5.

 Bob Evans Fundraiser for

-Support the Stow-Munroe Falls Public Library Foundation as you enjoy breakfast, lunch, or dinner at Bob Evans on Nov.
-3. Bob Evans, located at 3489 Hudson Drive in Stow, will be hosting a community fundraiser to benefit the Library Foundation.
+Support the Stow-Munroe Falls Public Library Foundation as you enjoy breakfast, lunch, or dinner at Bob Evans on Aug.
+6. Bob Evans, located at 3489 Hudson Drive in Stow, will be hosting a community fundraiser to benefit the Library Foundation.
 From 6 a.m. until 10 p.m. on the first Thursday of every month, Bob Evans will donate 15 percent of sales from your meals to the Library Foundation through their Dine to Make a Difference Community Fundraiser program.
 Participants must present a special flier to the cashier at checkout.
 Fliers are available at the circulation desk and on the library's website.
 The Library Foundation is grateful for your donation.
+Please tell your friends.

 Early Bird Passport Service

-We offer Early Bird Passport Service to accept passport applications from 8 a.m. to 9 a.m., Monday through Thursday.
+We now offer Early Bird Passport Service to accept passport applications from 8 a.m. to 9 a.m., Monday through Friday.
 Appointments for this special service are required and only two applications can be processed during this time.
-For appointments and information about what to bring, contact the Adult Information Department at 330-688-3295 ext.
+For appointments and information about what to bring, please contact the Adult Information Department at 330-688-3295 ext.
 4.